Wantirna South

-Wantirna South is a border suburb to City of Whitehorse and City of Monash.

 History

 Wantirna South was mostly orchards until around 80 years ago.
 Demand for housing grew in the 1920s and Wantirna South and surrounding communities became a new place for housing development.
 One of the first buildings was Wantirna South Post Office, opened on 1 December 1936, but was renamed Studfield in 1990, being at the Studfield Shopping Centre.
 Wantirna South Primary School had a significant impact on the growth and housing around the Knox City area.

 Several new residential estates have expanded residential dwelling capacity in Wantirna South.
 New facilities including a lake, shopping centre and various parks and community gardens have been established as a result.
 Like many suburbs around Melbourne, Knox has seen an increase in dwelling density with the construction of the new apartment complexes which is forecast to continue into the future.

 Facilities

 Wantirna South serves as the headquarters of the Knox City Council.
 The Knox City Council's building was burnt down in 1994, and took a few years to be rebuilt.

 Another Wantirna South attraction is the Westfield Knox shopping centre, which was first built in the 1970s.
 It had a major refurbishment in 2002 to make it a more popular area for young people.
 This area is now known as Knox O-Zone, a popular night spot containing a pub, restaurants, clubs and cinema.

 Knox Police Complex is situated on Burwood highway opposite Westfield Knox.

 Another important building, across the road from the Knox Council headquarters, was the Rembrandts building.
 Rembrandts was a ballroom and formal eating place where social life took place, including over-28s and debutant balls from various schools.
 The building is now currently a part of St. Andrews Christian College.

 There is also a skatepark in Wantirna South, which is located near Knox City Shopping Centre.

 1st Wantirna South Scout Group has been a part of the community since the early 1950s.
 Wantirna South is also home to the Knox District Scout Centre, a popular venue for parties.